PDF Cover

 • Emerging markets including India, Brazil and South Africa are expected to observe highest growth with CAGR ranging between 8.2% to 10.6%.

-• Transition like Clinical Adoption of Mitapivat is expected to add $13 million to the Mitapivat market growth by 2030.
+• Transition like How Is Precision Medicine Redefining The Future Of Mitapivat Therapy is expected to add $41 million to the Mitapivat market growth by 2030.

 • The Mitapivat market is set to add $325 million between 2024 and 2034, with manufacturer targeting Pharmaceutical Wholesalers & Clinical Research Labs Application projected to gain a larger market share.